ExclamationLabs/connector-grafana/README.md

    </td>
    <td>String
    </td>
    <td>Used to provide data which Grafana should encrypt internally.
 This information is not returned on read operations.
-In later versions Grafana returns secureJsonFields
+You can create or update this field with a JSON string containing the secure data as name value pairs.
    </td>
   </tr>
   <tr>